 Students requesting to transfer into the professional program with advanced standing may be required to submit letters of recommendation.
 Any student enrolled in good standing at any accredited/approved baccalaureate school of nursing within the past two years may apply for admission into the professional program.
-To be considered for admission to the professional program, transfer students must first be admitted to ASU as pre-major nursing students (see Undergraduate Admission) and must also meet all professional program admission requirements.
-To be considered for advanced standing in the professional program courses, petitions for each course must be completed by the student accompanied by course descriptions and syllabus materials and be approved by the College Standards Committee.
+To be considered for admission to the professional program, transfer students must first be admitted to ASU as pre-major nursing students (see undergraduate admission) and must also meet all professional program admission requirements.
+To be considered for advanced standing in the professional program courses, petitions for each course must be completed by the student accompanied by course descriptions and syllabus materials and be approved by the college standards committee.

-Admission of Registered Nurses (RNs)
+Admission of Registered Nurses (R.N.s)

-All RN students are admitted into the College of Nursing & Healthcare Innovation as pre-major nursing students.
-Each RN must show evidence of a current unencumbered Arizona RN license or one from a compact state recognized by the Arizona State Board of Nursing.
-RN students are responsible for adhering to Arizona State Board of Nursing Rules and Regulations.
-Alternatives are available to RNs to facilitate their progress in the program, including credit by examination, substitution of previously completed nursing courses for specified ASU nursing courses, and transfer of general education course work completed at other accredited colleges and universities.
-All RN students must consult with an academic advisor in planning their program of study.
-See Professional Program Admission, for admission criteria into the BSN professional program.
-Registered nurses are admitted into the RN-BSN only program track twice a year, in January and in August.
+All R.N. students are admitted into the College of Nursing and Health Innovation as pre-major nursing students.
+Each R.N. must show evidence of a current unencumbered Arizona R.N. license or one from a compact state recognized by the Arizona State Board of Nursing.
+R.N. students are responsible for adhering to Arizona State Board of Nursing Rules and Regulations.
+Alternatives are available to R.N.s to facilitate their progress in the program, including credit by examination, substitution of previously completed nursing courses for specified ASU nursing courses, and transfer of general education course work completed at other accredited colleges and universities.
+All R.N. students must consult with an academic advisor in planning their program of study.
+See professional program admission for admission criteria into the B.S.N. professional program.
+Registered nurses are admitted into the R.N.-B.S.N. program track twice a year, in January and in August.